 The front doors of traditional buildings are usually timber, have an outer frame, and are vertically boarded or panelled.
 Rear doors tend to be simpler in style.
 Traditional doors, like windows, can be repaired by experienced tradesmen and the original hardware such as knobs, handles, numbers and escutcheons should be retained.
-Replacement, solid flush (plain fronted), uPVC or aluminium doors with integral fanlights, glazing or panelling are unsuitable as they do not complement the appearance and character of traditional buildings.
-We encourage the reinstatement of period door fittings where these have been previously removed.
+Replacement, solid flush (plain fronted). uPVC or aluminium doors with integral fanlights, glazing or panelling are unsuitable as they do not complement the appearance and character of traditional buildings.